glassp/Navigator/README.md

 #### Import the Graph

 -  Enter ``0``
--  Enter the Path to the .fmi file
+-  Enter the path to the .fmi file

-#### Run the Dijkstra Algorithm
+#### Run Dijkstra's algorithm

 - Import the Graph
 - Enter ``1``
-- Enter the Start Node
+- Enter the start node
+- Enter any target node

+If you want to make multiple inquiries from the same starting point in a row, Dijkstra's algorithm will only be running once.

 #### Run a Query

 - Import the Graph
 - Enter ``2``
-- Enter the file to the .que file
+- Enter the path to the .que file

 #### Check for Differences

 - Import the Graph
 - Enter ``3``
-- Enter the file to the .que file
+- Enter the path to the .out file
-- Enter the file to the .sol file
+- Enter the path to the .sol file

+NOTE: After having run a query, the path to its .out file is automatically used for the rest of the session.

 #### Logging output
 #####Verbose Logging
-Enter ``v`` to toogle verbose Logging
+Enter ``v`` to toggle verbose logging

 #####Debug Logging
-Enter ``d`` to toogle debug Logging
+Enter ``d`` to toggle debug logging

 #####Info Logging
-Enter ``i`` to toogle info Logging
+Enter ``i`` to toggle info logging

 ###From Terminal